MacroLens/NFC_F91W/README.md

 The PCB was designed in [KiCad](https://gitlab.com/kicad/code/kicad) and calculations for the required inductance were made using the following [reference](https://ww1.microchip.com/downloads/en/AppNotes/00710c.pdf) (This can be generalized to other frequencies).

 The PCB is difficult to manufacture and solder.
 Soldering these will require a stencil and hot air station for the small traces of the ATA5577.
-My success rate with soldering with a hot air station and stencil is 75% having only soldered four tags.
+My success rate, soldering with a hot air station and stencil, is 75% having only soldered four tags.